Unit VII. Presence

 with the others in Table 6-7.]

-In the spiritual transformations, then, we go from a self-conscious mental
+In the spiritual transformations, then, we go from a self-conscious

-the crucifixion with Christ’s surrender of his divine self, his oneness
+the the crucifixion with Christ’s surrender of his divine self, his oneness

 with God as known through our self-consciousness in the Unitive State.

-The final transition to no-self, or to the Godhead of Absolute Oneness,
+The final transition to no-self, or to the Godhead of Absolute Oneness, is

-is represented by the resurrection of Christ and his ascension into heaven.
+represented by the resurrection of Christ and his ascension into heaven.

 The Power of Now, by Eckhart Tolle (1999) is all about presence.